Botulinum toxin therapy of strabismus: Side effects

-The most common side effects are droopy eyelids (ptosis) and over- or undercorrections; a further common side effects are diplopia and inadvertent vertical deviation (hypo- or hypertropia).
+The most common side effects are droopy eyelids (ptosis) and over- or undercorrections; further common side effects are diplopia and inadvertent vertical deviation (hypo- or hypertropia).
 The side effects typically resolve in 3–4 months.

 Vision-threatening complications are rare, and the intervention is generally considered safe, also when performed repeatedly.

 Bupivacaine

 It is also under investigation whether the injection of bupivacaine into extraocular muscles is of possible therapeutic use for treating some forms of strabismus, be it alone or in combination with botulinum toxin.

 Bupivacaine is a local anaesthetic known to cause considerable myotoxicity and neurotoxicity.
 Its injection into muscle tissue leads to a dramatic degeneration of muscle fibres accompanied by a moderate inflammatory response.
 It subsequently leads to a thickening and strengthening of the muscle.
 The thickening of bupivacaine-injected extraocular muscle has been demonstrated by means of magnetic resonance imaging and by means of ultrasonography.

-Bupivacaine injection is therefore being investigated as a further possibility of treating strabismus.
+Bupivacaine injection is therefore being investigated as a further possibility in the treatment of strabismus.
 In some interventions bupivacaine has been used alone.
 In others, a botulinum toxin injection into an extraocular muscle is accompanied by a bupivacaine injection into the antagonist muscle.

 History

-Alan B. Scott first injected botulinum toxin into extraocular muscles since the early 1970s and published his results 1981, giving rise to a wide scope of clinical research on the use of the toxin.
+Alan B. Scott first injected botulinum toxin into extraocular muscles in the early 1970s and published his results in 1981, giving rise to a wide scope of clinical research on the use of the toxin.

 The effect of bupivaine injection on extraocular muscles was first known as causing postsurgical strabismus as a complication of cataract surgery due to the myotoxicity of the local anaesthetic drug bupivaine when inadvertently injected into an extraocular muscle.